Quantum Healing Pathways

 TCM also includes the use of herbal medicine.
 Depending on your specific needs, your practitioner may suggest certain herbal formulas to enhance your acupuncture treatment and further nurture your digestive system.

-Potential Risks and Side Effects of Acupuncture
+Potential Risks and Side Effects to Know Before Trying Acupuncture

 While acupuncture is generally safe, some people might experience minor side-effects.
 Serious complications are, however, very rare.